obsproject/obs-studio/BUILD-CUSTOM-OBS.md

 and installer calls.
 They do not install software or build OBS.

 The Controls dock includes **Record + Stream** and **Schedule Record + Stream**.
-The scheduler saves multiple one-time starts in local time.
+The scheduler has a month calendar with highlighted dates and a daily agenda.
+Create named one-time, daily, or weekly schedules with any combination of weekday checkboxes.
+Set a starting date, a 24-hour start time and an optional inclusive end date.
+Select a schedule to edit it, uncheck Schedule enabled to pause it, then click Save schedule.
+Changes are saved immediately after Save; closing or switching schedules prompts before discarding edits.
+Delete removes the whole recurrence.
+Existing future one-time schedules are migrated automatically.

+Times follow the computer's local timezone.
 OBS must remain open and the computer awake.
 Starts use the current profile and scene.
 Configure streaming and recording beforehand; broadcast services require a prepared broadcast with auto-start enabled.
 Starts missed by 60 seconds or more are skipped.
-Use the individual output buttons to stop.
-Recurrence and scheduled stops are not included.
+A spring-forward time that does not exist is skipped; the next valid recurrence still runs.
+A repeated fall-back time runs once.
+Simultaneous schedules trigger one combined output start.
+Use the individual output buttons to stop; scheduled stops are not included.

+The EXE, installer and Windows shortcuts use the Nova icon from the obsolete Kryptographer/obs repository.
+Only its icon asset was reused; see `frontend/cmake/windows/NOVA-ICON.md` for the source commit and embedded sizes.

 The combined action requests recording once the stream start is accepted.
 It does not guarantee both outputs succeed: existing OBS output errors still apply.